ThePixelMoon/alter-engine/README.md

 ## Compiling

-you must have Visual Studio 2022 installed, that's it.
+you must have CMake and Visual Studio 2022 (if Windows) installed, that's it.